Schema authoring guide

 Internally, we even wrap the static values and inline functions into resolvers, so that we can always display some additional metadata about how the value will be resolved - even before attempting to perform the resolution.
 There is also a concept of branching to handle things like if-else and switch statements that point to more resolvers, leading to some very powerful composition capabilities.

-resolver which selects a value based on the current value of another within your config.
+resolver which switches between several branches based on the current value of another within your config.

 You can author your own reusable resolvers - but you likely won’t need to for most use cases.